lalithkumar06/FileCompressorTool/README.md

 # 📦 File Compressor Tool

-A powerful file compression tool built using **React** for the frontend and **Node.js** for the backend.
+A powerful file compression tool built using **React** .
 It implements the **Huffman Coding algorithm** to efficiently compress and decompress files directly in the browser.

 ---